 Anyone can get bored simply being talked at.
-Make the approach more engaging and almost conversational and you are likely to see better results.
-When people feel they are involved in the training not simply being forced to listen to a lecture, their own attitude about listening and learning completely changes.
-If you combine this with making it fun, you are bound to have amazing results.
+Make your approach more engaging and conversational and you’re likely to see better results.
+Be sure to ask questions and let trainees share insights from their professional experience.
+When people feel they are involved in the training and that their input matters, their attitude about listening and learning completely changes.
+If you combine this interactive approach with making your training fun, you are bound to have amazing results.

-If need be, work with a life coach, professional speech writer or motivational speaker to gain some insight.
+If need be, work with a life coach, professional speech writer, or motivational speaker to gain some sales training ideas.
 This is a great approach if you are new to training or realize you need to improve your own training and speaking abilities.
 The things you will learn from working with a pro one time could change your approach to training forever.
-Learn how to make the most of your training time with others and you should be able to handle it from here on out on your own.
+Learn how to make the most of your training time with others and you should be able to handle it on your own going forward.

 While bribing your staff may not be the approach you would like to take, it does help with motivation.
-Not only that but if you mention “reward” or other incentives early on you are likely to gain and keep your staff’s attention.
-You have different options such as a follow up quiz after the training or a contest for those who go forward and use the new material the best.
-Whatever the approach, let your listeners know there is some gain to be offered for grasping the material, other than the great wealth of knowledge.
+If you mention a “reward” or other incentives early on, you are likely to gain and keep your staff’s attention.
+You have different options for determining who has earned a reward, such as conducting a follow-up quiz after the training or running a contest for those who go forward and use the new material the best.
+Whatever the approach, let your listeners know there is something to be gained from grasping the material, other than the great wealth of knowledge.

 The bottom line is that the better the training you offer, the better the results will be.
-Think of this and truly see it as your investment.
-Well-trained staff will help be better producers, become future managers and result in lower staff turnover.
-Of course you want others to succeed, but keep in mind your success and that of the company also rests on your training abilities.
+View the sales training sessions you lead as your investment.
+Well-trained staff will be better producers, become future managers, and have lower turnover.
+Of course, you want others to succeed, but remember that your success and that of the company also rests on your training abilities.